Mr. Reza Naji - Iran Human Rights Memorial

 Judgment

 The Extraordinary Tribunal found General Naji guilty of “corruption on earth” and sentenced him to death and confiscation of his belongings, “based on Islamic rules and regulations.”
-After reaching this verdict through the majority vote, the participants of the session met with Ayatollah Khomeini, as “the enforcer of Islamic justice,” to get his confirmation on their judgment.
-Once the verdict was confirmed, the defendant was taken to the school courtyard [rooftop based on Ayatollah Khalkhali's memoirs], blindfolded, and “the shooting ceremony was carried out” at 11:40 the same evening.
+After reaching this verdict through the majority vote, the Court's members met with Ayatollah Khomeini, as “the enforcer of Islamic justice,” to get his confirmation on their judgment.
+Once the verdict was confirmed, the defendant was taken to the school courtyard [rooftop based on Ayatollah Khalkhali's memoirs], blindfolded, and “the shooting ceremony was carried out” at 11:45 the same evening.